svenssonaxel/diff-format/MAIN.md

 ### Hunk limits

 Unified and hintful diff format have the same requirements for where hunks can begin and end:
-* Hunks must start at the beginning of a line
+* Hunks must start at the beginning of a line.
 * Hunks must end after a newline or at the end of a file.

 There are two reasons why hintful hunks must follow the same requirements for hunk limits as unified hunks.

 First, this is required in order to be able to convert both ways between hintful and unified diff formats given only the diff file.

-Second, due to the combination of three of our goals, namely text compatibility, binary compatibility and meaningfully expressed changes.
+Second, due to the combination of three of our goals, namely transparency to text encoding conversion, binary compatibility and meaningfully expressed changes.
 Since we want the format to be able to deal with content that is not line-oriented, we must be able to express changes that do not deal with an entire line.
 The obvious way to do this would be to extend the hunk header to talk about both line and column counts.
 This is unfortunately a bad idea, since there are so many contenders for the definition of "column".
-If we want to be binary compatible, the only sensible thing is to count bytes, but then we won't be text compatible since byte count can change when translating text to a different encoding.
+If we want to be binary compatible then the only sensible thing is to count bytes, but then we won't be transparent to text encoding coversions since byte count can change when translating text to a different encoding.
 Counting characters is even more fraught since what constitutes a "character" depends not only on encoding, but e.g. what version of Unicode you happen to fancy.
 To reliably convey a column number across systems irrespective of encoding, character set and binary/text status, it is probably necessary to include the prefix text verbatim.
 If the user then treats the old file and the patch as text files, the byte count will be correctly adjusted by the text encoding converter, and if the user treats them as binary it'll work just as well.
-The only potential problem is excessive data included in the diff file, which is sufficiently mitigated by the underscore status marker (see below).
+The only potential problem is excessive data included in the diff file, which hopefully is sufficiently mitigated by the underscore status marker (see below).

 ### Status marker hash (`#`)